Scientific research on creatives and creativity

 Methods

 The study addresses two questions: what mechanisms shape the experience of low-frequency sound, and whether sustained exposure produces measurable psychological state changes.
 Pilot data is being collected to characterise the conscious-state profiles associated with prolonged low-frequency sound exposure, with a focus on awe, ego dissolution, mystical experience, and relaxation, alongside measures of expectancy and prior exposure.
-Visitors to the installation are invited to complete a short survey before and after the experience.
+Visitors to the installations are invited to complete a short survey before and after the experience.
 No prior knowledge or preparation is required.

 10/2025 - ongoing